-- 2. Remove the bulb by pulling it straight out of its metal tabs. - 3.
-Push the new bulb into the metal tabs.
-Snap the lens back in place.
+- 1. Open the trunk.
+Pull down the trunk light cover. - 2.
+Remove the bulb by pulling it straight out of its metal tabs.

+- 3. Push the new bulb into the metal tabs. - 4.
+Push the cover back in place.

 If you need to park your car for an extended period (more than one month), there are several things you should do to prepare it for storage.
 Proper preparation helps prevent deterioration and makes it easier to get your car back on the road.
 If possible, store your car indoors.